vpetersson/vpetersson.com/_posts/2019-11-24-building-a-pwnagotchi-with-papirus.md

 * A [PaPiRus Zero](https://uk.pi-supply.com/products/papirus-zero-epaper-screen-phat-pi-zero)
 * A [PaPiRus Zero Case](https://uk.pi-supply.com/products/papirus-zero-case) (I'm still waiting for this one as it's out of stock)
 * A battery pack (most will do just fine)
-* Two MicroUSB cables (one for data and one for power)
+* Two Micro USB cables
+  * Technically speaking, you only need one cable as you can power the device from the data port.
+However, having two cables allow you to drive say the Raspberry Pi from a battery pack and still read data from it without having to shut it down.

 (This was all generously sponsored by the fine folks over at Pi Supply)